-As part of her academic service, she serves as co-editor of the Global Poverty Series, a collaborative endeavor between ZED publications and CROP.
-Along with extensive funding from the Carolina Foundation, the Latin American Council for Social Science Research, and the British Academy, Dr. Martinez-Franzoni’s work has been awarded financial support from Fulbright´s Visiting Program for Central American Scholars, Kellog Institute for International Studies and other national and international resources.
+As part of her academic service, she serves as co-editor of the ZED/CROP Global Poverty Series and member of Social Policy´s international advisory board.
+Along with extensive funding from the Carolina Foundation, the Latin American Council for Social Science Research, and the British Academy, Dr. Martinez-Franzoni’s work has been awarded financial support from Fulbright´s Visiting Program for Central American Scholars, Kellog Institute for International Studies, DesiguALdades and other national and international resources

 Her recent books include:

 - Good Jobs and Social Services (Co-authored): How Costa Rica achieved the elusive double incorporation.
 Hampshire: Palgrave Macmillan 2012.

 - Domesticar la incertidumbre en América Latina: mercado laboral, política social y familias.
 CLACSO-CROP 2008.

 Among her recent authored and co-authored articles are:

 - “The Double Challenge of Market and Social Incorporation: Progress and Bottlenecks in Latin America”.
 Development Policy Review 2014.